valekhz/m4b-converter/README.md

 # Convert m4b audio book to mp3

-This is a simple python script to convert m4b audio books to mp3 files (or any other format ffmpeg supports), split into chapters.
+This is a simple python script to convert m4b audio books to a group of mp3 files split by chapter.

 ## Requirements

 * Python (tested with 2.7)
-* ffmpeg
+* ffmpeg (make sure it's in your `PATH` or use `--ffmpeg-bin`)

 ## Usage

+There are two ways to run this script:

+1. Drag your `.m4b` file onto `m4b.py` and it will automatically convert with the standard settings.
+2. Using the command line which also offers more advanced options.

+### Command Line Help

 $ m4b.py [-h] [-o DIR] [--ffmpeg-bin EXE] [--encode [STR]] [--ext EXT] [--skip-chapters] [--debug] &lt;m4b file&gt;